lgibelli/singularity-docs/getting_started.rst

 To begin, we need to build the image.
-When looking at the GitHub page of the ``url-to-pdf-api``, we can see that it is a Node 8 server that uses headless Chromium called `Puppeteer`_.
+When looking at the GitHub page of the ``url-to-pdf-api``, we can see that it is a Node 8 server that uses headless Chromium called `Puppeteer <https://github.com/GoogleChrome/puppeteer>`_.
 Let’s first choose a base from which to build our container, in this case I used the docker image ``node:8`` which comes pre-installed with Node 8: